syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rich-text-editor/EJ2_ASP.NETCORE/markdown.md

 ## Table

 Rich Text Editor allows to insert Markdown table in edit panel with 2 X 2 rows and columns along with the heading.
 To use table tool, add the `CreateTable` item in toolbar items.

 ### Insert Table

 To insert the table in Rich Text Editor, click the `table` toolbar option to insert the table into Rich Text Editor content and this is the default way in all the devices.
-Please refer the below sample and code snippets to add the table in Markdown editor
+Please refer the below sample and code snippets to add the table in Markdown editor.

 {% if page.publishingplatform == "aspnet-core" %}